Black History Month: A century before Spike Lee, Oscar Micheaux defied Hollywood to make the first all-black feature film

-Netflix show Hollywood imagines an alternative history where a black filmmaker gets a shot at glory in a time when society tried to keep him down.
-And the first episode is sure to mention one of the real-life cinematic pioneers who turned his own life story into big screen history without bowing to Hollywood's prejudices: Oscar Micheaux.
+Netflix show Hollywood imagines an alternative history where a black filmmaker gets a shot at glory in an era when society tried to keep him down.
+The first episode is sure to mention one of the real-life cinematic pioneers who turned his own life story into big-screen history without bowing to Hollywood's prejudices: Oscar Micheaux.

-Today, films and TV shows like Hollywood, Black Panther, BlacKkKlansman and When They See Us break box office records and win awards for their depiction of African-American fantasy and fact.
+Today, films and TV shows like Hollywood, Black Panther, BlacKkKlansman and When They See Us break box office records and win awards for their depiction of African-American fact and fantasy.
 It's a long way from cinema's beginnings a century ago, when race riots tore across America and the big screen was as segregated as the rest of the country.

 But one thing hasn't changed: Ryan Coogler, Spike Lee and Ava DuVernay are among the black filmmakers keeping control of their stories by writing, directing and producing them.
 In the early days of cinema, black creators also took on multiple roles in order to build their own alternative to Hollywood.
 And few did so more than Oscar Micheaux, the man who made 1919's The Homesteader, the first feature-length motion picture with an all-black cast.